sleam/wias-doc/source/index.html.md

 API endpoints, which is everything you need to do to forensically acquire an interaction happening between your customer and your services.

-If you are still unfamiliar with the process used by WIAS, it'd be better if you read our [introductory documentation](https://www.kopjra.com/wias).
+If you are still unfamiliar with the process used by WIAS, it'd be better if you read our [developers wiki](https://github.com/Kopjra/wias-apidoc/wiki).

 We have language bindings in Shell and Javascript (Node.js)!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
-You can [download our clients here](https://devs.wias.kopjra.com/clients).

 # Authentication